 Titus Canyon.
 The narrow floor of Titus Canyon is made of hard-packed gravel and dirt, and it's a constant, moderate uphill walk (3-mile roundtrip is the trail's most popular tack).
 Klare Spring and some petroglyphs are 5½ miles from the western mouth of the canyon, but you can get a feeling for the area on a shorter walk.
 Easy.
 Death Valley National Park, CA, 92328.

 Mosaic Canyon.
 A gradual uphill trail (4 miles round-trip) winds through the smoothly polished, marbleized limestone walls of this narrow canyon.
 There are dry falls to climb at the upper end.
 Moderate.
 Access road off Hwy.
-190, ½ mile west of Stovepipe Wells Village, Death Valley, CA, 92328.
+190, ½ mile west of Stovepipe Wells Village, Death Valley National Park, CA, 92328.